How To Visit Bryce Canyon in a Day

 A few other national parks are relatively close and easy to pair during a Southwest road trip.

-We recommend hitting Zion National Park and the North Rim of the Grand Canyon on the same trip.
+As I said initially, hitting Zion National Park and the North Rim of the Grand Canyon on the same trip pair nicely.

 • Zion National Park to Bryce Canyon – 80 miles and roughly 1.5 hours away